therealmacjeezy/JamfAuth/README.md

-The `API Password` and `API Token` will be stored in the local keychain using the following naming convention:
+The `API Password` and `API Token` will be stored in the local keychain (using the [keyring](https://pypi.org/project/keyring/) python library) with the following naming convention:

 **Variable** | **Keychain Naming Convention**
 ---------------- | --------------